inariksit/inariksit.github.io/_posts/2019-02-17-beyond-API.markdown

 This is used in [tons](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/arabic/NounAra.gf#L25) [of](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/arabic/NounAra.gf#L43-L46) [places](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/arabic/NounAra.gf#L179-L183),
 where the modifications in the `s` and `a` fields require some more complex computation.

 Note that this is a practical design pattern in general, even if you're not planning on using anything outside the API in application grammars.
-It's just as annoying to do lots of changes in the RG when you want to change one thing.
+When you change a lincat in the RG, then you need to change only oper instead of changing 10 lins.

 When I discussed this with Aarne, he suggested to use not an empty string for the default C, but rather something that is obviously meant to be replaced.
 So here's an alternative implementation: